A student sits in the college square and looks through their cell phone.

 A secured credit card may limit the amount you can spend because your credit is limited to the amount of your security deposit.
 This option offers the card issuer built-in protection from a cardholder who might default on a payment.

 It is not uncommon for those who are new to credit to get a secured credit card because they don’t have enough credit history.
 Lenders use credit to assess the likelihood a potential customer will pay their bills on time.
-Using a Discover it® Secured Credit Card with smart habits like paying all your bills on time and in full each month can help you build credit with responsible use.1
+Using the Discover it® Secured Credit Card helps you build your credit history with responsible use.1

-The instinct to pretend your card doesn’t exist may come from good intentions—like not burying yourself under a mountain of debt.
+The instinct to pretend your card doesn’t exist may come from good intentions.
+You might be thinking that you don’t want to bury yourself under a mountain of debt.
 But one of the points of having a credit card is to build credit history, which you do by showing your ability to borrow and repay money.

-The Discover it® Student credit card, for example, helps members track spending and makes paying bills simple through the Discover Mobile App.
+The Discover it® Student credit card can help cardmembers track spending and makes paying bills simple through the Discover Mobile App.
 Plus, there are rewards and benefits for using the card: you can earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, you earn unlimited cash back on all other purchases—automatically.
+Plus, earn unlimited 1% cash back on all your other purchases—automatically.
+No maximum, no activation needed.

-To maintain a balance between building a credit history and overusing your card, consider a spending plan that uses your card for set purchases each month, like gas or groceries.
+How do you create a balance between building a credit history and not going into debt?
+Consider a spending plan that uses your card for set purchases each month, like gas or groceries.
 That way, you’re still building credit while keeping your monthly bill manageable.

-You might find credit card offers enticing, especially when your favorite retailers offer a hefty discount just for signing up.
-But it’s important to stay strong in the face of a one-time 30 percent discount on your purchase.
-While there’s no magic number for how many cards is too many, it’s usually best to stick with just one card when you’re starting out; that way you can more easily track your spending and develop smart credit habits.
+You might find credit card offers enticing, especially when your favorite retailers offer a good discount just for signing up.
+While there’s no magic number for how many cards are too many, it’s usually best to stick with just one card when you’re starting out.
+Fewer cards can help make it easier to track your spending and develop smart credit habits.
 Once you’re successful with one card, you can think about adding more to your credit mix.

-If you decide to open another account (particularly with a retailer), be aware of the interest rates or annual fees, and plan to pay your balance if in full and on time, if possible.
+If you decide to open another account, be aware of the interest rates or annual fees.
+Continue to plan to pay your balance if in full and on time, if possible.

-One of the biggest credit card mistakes any user can make is paying cash advance fees.
+One of the biggest mistakes any credit card user can make is paying a cash advance fee.
 A cash advance lets you borrow cash from your credit card, usually limited to a percentage of your total credit line.
 However, fees and interest can make a credit card cash advance a costly option for a short-term loan.

-Cash advance fees kick in when you withdraw cash from an ATM using your credit card.
-While a cash advance fee is typically a percentage of the amount withdrawn—for example 5% on a $100 withdrawal–the interest rate is usually higher than the rate you’d pay on standard purchases.
+Cash advance fees and interest kick in immediately when you withdraw cash from an ATM using your credit card.
+While a cash advance fee is typically a percentage of the amount withdrawn, the interest rate is usually higher than the rate you’d pay on standard purchases.

-Interest starts accruing right away on cash advances so it’s best to only use a cash advance in emergencies.
+It’s best to only use cash advances in emergencies.

 You should report stolen or lost cards immediately to your credit issuer.
 According to the Federal Trade Commission, consumers have limited liability for unauthorized charges or fraudulent credit card charges under the Fair Credit Billing Act.
 You’re never held responsible for unauthorized purchases on your Discover Card.3